Sexting could haunt a teen for the rest of his or her life. Here's what parents need to know.

 Tantrums and outbursts can rile even the most patient parents.
 Helping kids learn self-control teaches them how to respond to situations without just acting on impulse.

-The health risks of smoking are well known, yet every year many young people take up smoking.
-Here's how to help your kids avoid smoking or using chewing tobacco - or quit, if they've already started.
+The health risks of smoking are well known, many young people still do it.
+Here's how to help your kids avoid smoking, vaping, or using chewing tobacco - or quit, if they've already started.

 Kids who have these spells hold their breath until they pass out.
 Although upsetting to watch, the spells are not harmful and do not pose any serious, long-term health risks.